 Connection in being

-One of the central themes of mysticism, both Eastern and Western, is that the disconnectedness and separateness we experience in ordinary life doesn't exist at the most fundamental level of reality.
-Depending on how far this idea is taken, it may be mystically claimed that all things are connected, or that all things are one.
+One of the central themes of mysticism, both Eastern and Western, is that the disconnectedness and separateness we experience between things in ordinary life isn't there when you glimpse the most fundamental level of reality.
+Depending on how far this idea is taken, it may be mystically said that all things are connected, or that all things are one.

-This is a pretty big claim to make about reality, and we should be careful about it.
-After all, we don't take our dreams as reliable reflections of reality, so why should we assume that mystics are onto something?
-The mere word of someone, no matter how sincere they may be, cannot be enough to accept such an extraordinary claim.
+These are large claims to make, and it is worthwhile being discerning.
+After all, why should we assume that mystics have reliable access to deep metaphysical truths?
+The mere word of someone, no matter how sincere they may be, cannot be enough to accept such extraordinary statements.

-Interestingly enough, there are at least some philosophical reasons to think that, in some meaningful sense, there is far more connection within existence than we are ordinarily aware of.
-Moreover, from that level of connection follows an interesting conclusion: if god exists, you, I, and god likely cannot be cleanly separated off from one another as individually distinct things, but are in some sense all “one,” or are at least jointly part of something greater.
+Interestingly enough, though, there are some philosophical reasons to think that there is far more connection between things than we are ordinarily aware of.
+Indeed, it can be argued that if god exists, that you, I, and god cannot be cleanly separated off from one another wholly and completely apart.
+Rather, we are in some sense all part of something greater.

 Given the role of the dam in promoting beaver survival, and given the fact that it is the genes of the beaver that compel them to build them, it seems fair to regard dams as really extensions of the beavers themselves.
 That is, the dams are just as much a part of what they are as their wood-gnawing teeth, paddle-like tails, and heat-insulating fur.